simpleviewinc/sv-auth-client/README.md

 ## auth_query
 - **accounts**
 	- Returns an array of accounts containing associated users and roles.
-	- Filter will automatically include `acct_id` if user is not an SV employee.
+	- If the user is not an SV employee, they will only receive the accounts they have access to.
+If they are an SV employee they will receive all accounts.
-	- Can either filter on acct_id or the internal stringified mongo ObjectId.
+	- See schema browser for filters/options.
 	- Bearer token must be provided in Authorization header.
 	```
 	query {